navidparsa/Mixins/README.md

 # Mixins
-Implement multiple inheritence in TypeScripts with using Mixins
+Implement multiple inheritance  in TypeScript using Mixins